ngocson2vn/learncuda/src/cutlass_examples/mma/notes.md

   // Define thread layouts (static) auto tC = make_layout(make_shape(Int<16>{}, Int<16>{}));   // (m,n) -> thr_idx; m-major
 ```
-This is a m-major 16x16 layout of threads which will be used to partition a 128x128 tile of C-data, resulting in each thread computing its own 8x8 subtensor of `gC`.
+This is a m-major 16x16 layout of threads which will be used to partition a 128x128 tile of C-data, resulting in each thread computing its own 8x8 subtensor of `gC`. <br/><br/>

+# wgmma_sm90.cu

+## TMA operations